ValeryPonomarenko/ComponentsManager/README.md

 ```
 Then bind this component to the owner.
 After the component was bound, the library returns the component, so you can do whatever you want with the component.

-Also, at this step the library registers the lifecycle listener for the future activities and the fragments, so the components will be destroyed when it is required.
+Also, at this step the library registers the lifecycle listener for the future activities and the fragments, so the components that is bound to the activity or fragment will be destroyed right after the destruction of the owner.

 ```kotlin
 class App : Application(), IHasComponent {